 Planning by parents can make all the difference in the life of the child with a disability, as well as that of his or her siblings who may be left with the responsibility for caretaking (on top of their own careers and caring for their own families and, possibly, ailing parents).
 Any plan should include the following components:

-A plan of care that carefully establishes where the child with special needs will live, who will be responsible for assisting the person with special needs with decision making and who will monitor the person with special needs' care: It will help everyone involved if the parents create a written statement of their wishes for their child's care.
-They know him better than anyone else.
+A plan of care that carefully establishes where the child with special needs will live, who will be responsible for assisting the person with special needs with decision making and who will monitor the person with special needs' care: It will help everyone involved if the parents create a written statement of their wishes for their child's care since they know him better than anyone else.
 They can explain what helps, what hurts, what scares their child (who, of course, is an adult), and what reassures him.
 When the parents are gone, their knowledge will go with them unless they pass it on.

 Life insurance: A parent with a child with special needs should consider buying life insurance to fund the supplemental needs trust set up for the child's support.
 What may look like a substantial sum to leave in trust today may run out after several years of paying for care that the parent had previously provided.
 The more resources available, the better the support that can be provided the child.
 And if both parents are alive, the cost of "second-to-die" insurance--payable only when the second of the two parents passes away--can be surprisingly low.